Drosofila/C208-MSFS2020-Fix/README.md

 ## ***DOWNLOAD***

-**To download the latest stable version of the C208 mod you can click [here](https://github.com/Dros0phila/C208-MSFS2020-Fix/releases/download/v0.4.2/C208B-mod.v0.4.2.zip) or click on the latest release in the "Releases" tab at the right side of the page.**
+**To download the latest stable version of the C208 mod you can click [here](https://github.com/Dros0phila/C208-MSFS2020-Fix/releases/download/v0.4.3/C208B-mod-v0.4.3.zip) or click on the latest release in the "Releases" tab at the right side of the page.**

+***Changelog v0.4.3***

+- Added Uwajimaya light mod.
+Thanks to Uwajimaya and D33pfield for the help.

 ***Changelog v0.4.2:***